Being Effective Versus Being Remarkable

 Keeping your intention to be remarkable in front of you is the first step.
 The next is choosing a critical variable to pay attention to each day.
 Once you have incorporated this variable to a point where it is almost instinctive, then choose another, and then another.

-This small but power-packed collection of action items—gleaned from more than 30 years of coaching people toward greater personal effectiveness—keeps these ideas fresh in your mind, developing the awareness that is the beginning of true and lasting change.
+The Being Remarkable Booklet is a small but power-packed collection of action items—gleaned from more than 30 years of coaching people toward greater personal effectiveness.
+It’s designed to keep these ideas fresh in your mind, developing the awareness that is the beginning of true and lasting change.

 — excerpt from Being Remarkable by Paul Axtell“If we learn to trust ourselves and the other person and the conversation, it will almost always turn out.
 What are the conversations we need to have together?”